aumartinez/js-media-replace/README.md

 ## What it does

-In our Team we work with a CMS that uses a set of flags (special characters) encoding to embedded templated elements or call to media files like images or videos.
+In our Team we work with a CMS that uses a set of flags (special characters) encoding to embedd templated elements or call to media files like images or videos.

 We usual call an image like: <code>&lt;img src="^media_src_image.png^" /&gt;</code>, then the CMS script will replace this flag